awsdocs/iam-user-guide/doc_source/introduction_quick-links-common-tasks.md

 To add a hardware MFA device for your AWS account or an IAM user, see [Enabling a Hardware MFA Device \(Console\)](id_credentials_mfa_enable_physical.md)\.

 **Get an access key**
-You need an access key if you want to make AWS requests using the [AWS SDKs](https://aws.amazon.com/tools/), the [AWS Command Line Tools](https://aws.amazon.com/tools/#Command_Line_Tools), [Tools for Windows PowerShell](https://aws.amazon.com/powershell/) or the APIs\.
+You need an access key if you want to make AWS requests using the [AWS SDKs](https://aws.amazon.com/tools/), the [AWS Command Line Tools](https://aws.amazon.com/tools/#Command_Line_Tools), [Tools for Windows PowerShell](https://aws.amazon.com/powershell/) or the API operations\.
 You can view and download your secret access key *only* when you create the access key\.
 You cannot view or recover a secret access key later\.
 However, if you lose your secret access key, you can create a new access key\.
 For your AWS account, see [Managing Access Keys for your AWS Account](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html)\.
 For an IAM user, see [Managing Access Keys for IAM Users](id_credentials_access-keys.md)\.